aaliyahsharif/A-Guide-to-Creative-Computing/README.md

 Even though I am happy with my outcome, I am aware that many improvements could be made.
 If I had more time or spent less time on TinkerCAD I would have looked at coding further and possibly written a guide to coding specifically as it is a topic far more complex than TinkerCAD and README files so I feel people would benefit from something like this more.

+**A Message to Other Beginners**

+You may feel lost or overwhelmed with Creative Computing but breaking it down and taking it step by step goes a long way.
+So does asking for help!
+If you feel you've hit a brick wall then talk to peers, a fresh set of eyes are more useful than you may think.